 There are three major changes in the rewrite:

-- Organizing the control flow of the
+1. Organizing the control flow of the Scene, via the introduction of a Manager class.

-class. - Changing from Cairo to OpenGL for live rendering.
+2. Changing from Cairo to OpenGL for live rendering.

-- Using interfaces instead of concrete objects (more on this later!)
+3. Using interfaces instead of concrete objects (more on this later!)

 The Manager